jmaurelli/ai-workflow-system/dev_workflow/generate-and-process/gen-prd.md

 ## Human Review Gate (Required)
 - Confirm: assumptions, non-goals, requirement IDs (`REQ-*`), and success criteria.
 - Confirm: overview, goals, and user stories are accurate and sufficient.
+- Confirm: Architecture Seeding Q&A in QA doc is complete or each missing item is explicitly N/A with rationale; `/docs/architecture.md` is seeded and linked.
 - Approve proceeding to task generation.

 ---